code-423n4/2022-06-NewBlockchain-v2/README.md

 Not in Scope:

-- Rest of the smart contracts in Compound including Comptroller, cToken etc.
+- Rest of the smart contracts in Lending Market including Comptroller, Unitroller etc.

 ## Project overview